Sriram-n-27/NAND-to-TETRIS---Part-1-and-2/README.md

 # NAND-to-TETRIS---Part-1-and-2
-From Nand to Tetris Building a Modern Computer From First Principles This project involves building a simple computer from the ground-up.
+From Nand to Tetris Building a Modern Computer From First Principles.

+This project involves building a simple computer from the ground-up.

 In PART 1,